nakamasato/nakamasato.github.io/content/about.md

 +++
 title = "About Naka Masato"
-date = "2022-03-07"
+date = "2022-07-26"
 +++

 ## Introduction

 **Naka Masato** is a software engineer.
-He started his career as a machine learning engineer in ByteDance in 2016, and started working on infrastructure and cloud-native application development when he joined beBit in 2018.
+He started his career as a machine learning engineer in [ByteDance](https://www.bytedance.com/) in 2016, and started working on infrastructure and cloud-native application development when he joined [beBit](https://www.bebit.co.jp/) in 2018.
+In 2022, he joined [Souzoh](https://souzoh.com/) as an SRE engineer.
 His interests include scalable system architecture, infrastructure, stream data processing, and machine learning.

 ## GitHub Projects